Ancurio/mkxp/README_ORIGINAL.md

 * vorbisfile
 * pixman
 * zlib (only ruby bindings)
-* OpenGL header (alternatively GLES2 with `cpp_args=-DGLES2_HEADER`)
+* OpenGL header (alternatively GLES2 with `DEFINES+=GLES2_HEADER`)
 * libiconv (on Windows, optional with INI_ENCODING)
 * libguess (optional with INI_ENCODING)

 (* For the F1 menu to work correctly under Linux/X11, you need latest hg + [this patch](https://bugzilla.libsdl.org/show_bug.cgi?id=2745))

 mkxp employs Qt's qmake build system, so you'll need to install that beforehand.
-Alternatively, you can build with cmake (FIXME: mkxp-z significantly altered the build system, fix everything in this section).
+Alternatively, you can build with cmake (FIXME: add cmake instructions).

 qmake will use pkg-config to locate the respective include/library paths.
 If you installed any dependencies into non-standard prefixes, make sure to adjust your `PKG_CONFIG_PATH` variable accordingly.